Itema-as/dawn-marketplace-server/org.dawnsci.marketplace.server/README.md

 See [the server configuration](src/main/resources/application.yml) for OAuth secrets and identifiers.

-### Starting the server

-When doing development on this code, you should start the server from within Eclipse.
-That will allow you to do normal debugging.
-Make sure the [Spring tool suite](https://marketplace.eclipse.org/content/spring-ide) is installed and launch the __org.dawnsci.marketplace.server__ project as a _Spring Boot App_

-When running the standalone server you need to start it from the command line.
-E.g.  `java -jar org.dawnsci.marketplace.server-1.0-SNAPSHOT.war`

-If the following files are not in place, they will be created.
-The folder named _pages_ must contain:

-* `welcome.md` - The welcome text.
-* `marketplace-icon` - The marketplace icon
-* `catalog.icon` - The catalog icon

 ### Logging in

 An administrative user will be automatically created.
 The login of this